Dora and the Search for Sol Dorado: Filming

 While a few scenes had required body doubles, Lorraine and Rodriguez performed most of the stunts in the film themselves.
 A tram chase scene required Toro to have a fake drive through the parks, with hundreds of extras behind.
 Two trams, one for each unit, were remodified and made adjustable after inspiration from a Chinese van, and were used in two parks for filming, Hacienda Nápoles and Parque Mundo Aventura.
 The second unit included stunt coordinator Brycen Counts and cinematographer Sebastián Cantillo, and they also used Mōvi Pro steadicam and Inspire 3 drone camera.
 Adam Bonnett and Jonathan McCoy served as executive producers, along with the creators Chris Gifford and Valerie Walsh Valdes, while Kristin Burr, Benjamin Tappan, and Carolina Arciniegas served as the film producers.
-Evan Ahlgren served as the film editor and he used Media Composer, while SpinVFX provided the visual effects.
+Evan Ahlgren served as the film editor and he used Media Composer.

+Behaviours of monkey, macaw, and fox were studied before creating the respective characters of Boots, Mango, and Swiper a complete CGI.
+To portray these characters on set, tennis balls and green-dressed people were used as stand-ins, as well as a stuffed monkey.
+Spin VFX provided the visual effects for the film, and they also created the environment with "dense jungles, waterfalls, and dynamic matte paintings".

 Music

 The soundtrack album consisting of 26 tracks was also released by Republic Records on July 2, 2025, via multiple music streaming services.
 It was accompanied with a single "View From Here" by Charity Daw, Dora the Explorer theme "Dora y Diego" by Shila Olinda Farahani, and film score.
+All music is composed by Kenny Wood.